 HR Proactive offers a number of health and safety training programs you can add to your training library.
 Promote and maintain a safe and respectful workplace.
 Visit https://www.hrproactive.com/ for details.

-Purchase individual log-ins for the low price or call us for special discount volume pricing.
+Purchase individual log-ins for a minimal cost or call us for special discount volume pricing.

 HR Proactive is a trusted and recognized leader in WHMIS training and will offer a money-back guarantee if you are not completely satisfied with our training materials.
 View the demo or call us for a full preview.